scelarek/CovidCast/readme.md

 ---

-I appreciate your interest in our project and invite you to dive deep into our work.
+I appreciate your interest in my project and invite you to dive deep into my work.
 If you have any questions or require further insights, please don't hesitate to reach out through this GitHub repository.

 <div align="center">